blat-blatnik/Pocket-Universe/README.md

 |              1531 |             -200 |        2.294 |        12.62 |         38.87 |         137.1 |
 |              1417 |             -300 |        2.496 |        12.44 |         40.52 |         146.6 |

+As is to be expected, the performance seems to scale close to linearly with clock-speed.
+This can be seen in the 200'000 particle case where the clock speed was lowered by 17% and the performance decreased by 22%.

 ### Data: video-memory clock-speed

 For this benchmark, only the machine with the GTX 1050 graphics card was used, and the video memory clock-speed was changed.
 The core clock speed was 1721MHz.